 A stunning vine when in flower, with handsome chains of white and lavender flowers cascading from the branches in spring, simply breathtaking in bloom; vigorous almost to a fault, can grow quite woody, needs ample support and lots of sun

-Black Dragon Wisteria is draped in stunning chains of fragrant white pea-like flowers with purple overtones and lavender falls dangling from the stems from early to mid spring.
+Black Dragon Wisteria is draped in stunning chains of fragrant white pea-like flowers with purple overtones and lavender falls hanging below the branches from early to mid spring.
 It has green foliage which emerges coppery-bronze in spring.
 The narrow pinnately compound leaves turn yellow in fall.
 The fruit is not ornamentally significant.

-Black Dragon Wisteria is a multi-stemmed deciduous vine with a twining and trailing habit of growth.
-Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
+Black Dragon Wisteria is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
+Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.